What is a Dead Cat Bounce

 A Dead Cat Bounce is a technical trading pattern that’s unique to stock, forex, and commodities bear markets whereby a swift drop is followed by a small, short-lived recovery before another brutal drop takes over.

-A Dead Cat Bounce is largely considered an indicator of continuing market weakness.
+This Pattern is largely considered an indicator of continuing market weakness.

 Table of Contents

-So, what causes them the first place?
+So, what causes A Dead Count Bounce in the first place?

 Market sentiment, for one.
 For instance, take a stock that has finished lower for six weeks in a row.

 At this juncture, even the most ardent bears are likely to be clearing their short positions in a bid to lock in profits.

 Meanwhile, value investors might now find the stock attractively valued and start building new positions while momentum traders see oversold signals beckoning on their charts and prepare to go long.